 Questions, concerns or advice

 - EKU IT has set up a special email address (email@example.com) that you can forward messages to when you have concerns or questions about them.
-We look at each and if it is legitimate, we will tell you.
+We look at each email sent to this account and if it is legitimate, we will tell you.

 - If you are unsure about a message, DO NOT RESPOND.
 Instead send it to EKU IT: firstname.lastname@example.org

 - Keep up-to-date on the phishing attempts we see by following us on Twitter or monitoring this page.